 Time clock theft

-For example, Jess’s shift starts from 8 am to 12 pm.
-She arrives at 8:15 and leaves at 11:30, while still putting down 8 to 12 in her timesheet.
-15 or 30 minutes might not be a big number, but it will cost you a lot in the long run.
+For example, Doe’s shift starts from 8 am to 12 pm.
+She arrives at 8:15 and leaves at 11:30, while still writing down 8 to 12 in her timesheet.
+15 or 30 minutes might not be a big number, but it adds up over time.

-Buddy punching is when an employee clocks in and clocks out with the help of other employees (buddies).
+Buddy punching happens when an employee clocks in and clocks out for their coworker.

 For example, Don works at 9 am, but he’s running late.
-Then he asks Deena to clock him in at 9 even though he arrives 30 minutes late.
+Then he asks Deena—a coworker—to clock him in at 9 (even though he arrives 30 minutes late).
 Don then leaves work at 4:30 and asks Deena to clock him out at 5.
-Okay, we don’t understand Deena, either.
-But if Don does this every day, he’s stealing over 20 hours every month and 262 hours every year.

 Swipe card excuses

-Employees may use many excuses regarding their swipe cards to get away with time theft.
-Be careful if you’re hearing too much of “I forgot/lost my swipe card”, or “The time clock didn’t take my swipe card”.
+Employees may use many excuses regarding their swipe cards so they can record worked hours manually (and incorrectly, probably).
+Be careful if you’re hearing too much of “I forgot/lost my swipe card”, or “the time clock didn’t take my swipe card”.

-For example, the standard lunch break at Carl’s company is 1 hour, but he always takes a 2-hour lunch break.
-He still records his timesheet as if he’s only taken a 1-hour break.
+For example, the standard lunch break at Carl’s company is 1 hour, but he always takes a 2-hour lunch break and still records a 1-hour break in his timesheet.